Lincoln, Nebraska: Intercity transit

-The Lincoln Airport (KLNK/LNK) provides passengers with daily non-stop service to Chicago O'Hare International Airport, and Denver International Airport.
+The Lincoln Airport currently provides passengers with daily non-stop service to Chicago O'Hare International Airport, Dallas Fort Worth International Airport and Denver International Airport.
+Twice weekly non-stop service is provided to Harry Reid International Airport in Las Vegas and Orlando International Airport, with through service to John Wayne Airport in Orange County, California.
+Seasonal service is provided to Phoenix Sky Harbor International Airport.
 General aviation support is provided through several private aviation companies.
 The Lincoln Airport was among the emergency landing sites for the NASA Space Shuttle.
 The site was chosen chiefly because of a 12,901 ft runway; the longest of three at the airport.

 Lincoln is served by both Express Arrow and Burlington Trailways for regional bus service between Omaha, Denver and points beyond.
 Megabus, in partnership with Windstar Lines, provides bus service between Lincoln and Chicago with stops in Omaha, Des Moines, Iowa City and Moline.

 Amtrak provides service to Lincoln station, operating its California Zephyr daily in each direction between Chicago and Emeryville, California, using BNSF's Lincoln – Denver route through Nebraska.
 The city is an Amtrak crew-change point.

 Rail freight

 Rail freight travels coast-to-coast, to and through Lincoln via BNSF Railway, the Union Pacific Railroad, Lincoln's own Omaha, Lincoln and Beatrice Railway Company and an Omaha Public Power District rail line.
 Lincoln was once served by the Chicago, Rock Island and Pacific Railroad (Rock Island), the Missouri Pacific Railroad (MoPac) and the Chicago and North Western Transportation Company (C&NW).
 The abandoned right-of-way of these former railroads have since been turned into bicycle trails.